McBenny/test-react-boilerplate/features.md

 - [ ] authenticate users
 - [ ] save team and players data to use in auto-suggest, save colours as well
 - [ ] allow image upload for teams
-- [ ] allow for removal of a player
 - [ ] Removing a player gives everything he holds to "unknown players"
 - [X] allow for timeouts per team
 - [X] Make add a player in settings "dynamic"